 The DLT Lab of the Elia Group unravels the potential of blockchain technology in the power sector.
 In the coming years, the lab increases the awareness for the technology with proof of concepts and cooperation with industrial partners in and outside of the power sector.
 The DLT Lab works together with the Energy Web Foundation.
 The nonprofit organization provides expertise, software development toolkits for the energy sector as well as a community of practice.

 We build on open source solutions

-The architecture of the current PoC starts with a node on the Open Charge Network (OCN), an open source e-mobility roaming platform, which severs as an interface to the e-mobility ecosystem.
+The architecture of the current PoC starts with a node on the Open Charging Network (OCN), an open source e-mobility roaming platform, which serves as an interface to the e-mobility ecosystem.
 Mobility Service Providers and Charging Point Operators can easily connect to the OCN and hence with the registry.

 Full decentraliziation in a public blockchain